 Filing of the Application & Advocating for Eligibility

-Once we file the application, we will handle all follow-up and interaction with the Medicaid office until the application is processed.
-Due to budget cuts, many Medicaid offices are understaffed, so the Medicaid application review process can take several months.
-During this time, we will follow up on your application status to ensure that it was properly received and filed, that is has been assigned to a caseworker, and what the status of the application processing is.
+Once we file the application, we will handle all follow-up and interactions with the Medicaid office until the application is processed.
+During this time, we will follow up on your application status to ensure that it was properly received and filed, that it has been assigned to a caseworker, and what the status of the application processing is.

 While the application is pending, we’ll answer any questions that might arise from the Medicaid office regarding the application.
 We’ll also continue to work with you if any questions arise on your end.

 We are well versed in the Medicaid manual and the various eligibility rules and exemptions.
 When we file your application, we include supporting documentation specifically citing the various sections of the Medicaid manual that allow for certain exemptions to ensure that the application is processed in a timely manner and that you receive the exemptions that you are entitled to.

 During the Medicaid application process, it is common for the Medicaid office to send “Requests for Information.”
 These letters come with strict deadlines and it is critical to comply with them.
 We docket all deadlines, ask for extensions when needed (however the number of extensions is limited), and work diligently to gather the information requested and submit it in a timely manner.